Unifying Attention Heads and Task Vectors via Hidden State Geometry in In-Context Learning: Experiments and Results

 \myparagraph{Low-rank denoising enhances label-relevant semantics} To better understand the retention-and-filtering process, we test whether filtering can be accelerated—and label-relevant semantics enhanced—by denoising the hidden states.
-Specifically, we apply a rank-10 SVD approximation to the centered hidden states $\bar{H}$, retaining only the top 10 directions of variation, and add the mean back.
-This denoising should theoretically remove less informative components and increase the prominence of label-relevant semantics.
+Specifically, we apply a rank-10 SVD approximation to the centered hidden states $\bar{H}$, retaining only the top 10 directions of variation and adding the mean back.
+This denoising should theoretically remove less informative components and amplify label-relevant semantics.
 We then feed the denoised hidden states into the unembedding layer and measure output accuracy.
-As shown in \autoref{fig:rank10}, low-rank denoising yields accuracy gains exceeding 10\%, especially in early post-transition layers where irrelevant semantics are just beginning to be filtered.
+As shown in \Cref{fig:rank10}, low-rank denoising yields accuracy gains exceeding 10\%, especially in early post-transition layers where irrelevant semantics are just beginning to be filtered.
 These results validate low-rank denoising and support semantic retention and filtering as a core mechanism of post-transition layers.
+We explore the practical implication of this in \Cref{sec:practical_denoise}.

-\myparagraph{Task Vector properties of post-transition hidden states} As visualized by \autoref{fig:fig1} (D), the simultaneous enhancement of both alignment properties and label-relevant semantics after the phase transition qualifies ICL query hidden states in middle-to-late layers as task vectors \citep{hendel-etal-2023-context}.
+\myparagraph{Task vector properties of post-transition hidden states} As visualized by \Cref{fig:fig1} (D), the simultaneous enhancement of both alignment properties and label-relevant semantics after the phase transition qualifies ICL query hidden states in middle-to-late layers as task vectors \citep{hendel-etal-2023-context}.
 Due to their improved alignment properties, steering or replacing zero-shot hidden states with ICL hidden states can align zero-shot hidden states better with the label unembedding vectors.
 Similarly, modifying zero-shot hidden states with ICL hidden states, which are label-informative, makes them more suited for the prediction of the correct labels.